Appendix: Day-0 Plan

 already known to the Juniper Mist cloud.

-- While onsite with proper instructions to the person performing the installation, consider doing out-of-band management for a short while until the LAG is configured.
+- While on-site with proper instructions to the person performing the installation, consider doing out-of-band management for a short while until the LAG is configured.

-The figure below shows the example configuration on SRX as a WAN router utilizing the recommended “force-up” feature.
+The figure below shows the example configuration on an SRX as a WAN router utilizing the recommended “force-up” feature.

 The methods that have been presented here for connecting a WAN router and a directly connected EX Series Switch works the same in respect to a larger topology with distribution and access switches.
 It can be used when you build the connection between the WAN router and distribution switch and then start deploying the access switches.
 The “force-up” feature is available on EX Series Switches so you can use it on the distribution switches when configuring the downlinks to the access switches.

-Overview of the Zero Touch Provisioning (ZTP) Process
+Overview of the ZTP Process

-The Zero Touch Provisioning (ZTP) process described here is not to be mistaken with an older ZTP method that is described in documentation and that is also supported.
+The ZTP process described here is not to be mistaken with an older ZTP method that is described in documentation and that is also supported.
 That method always needs a local DHCP server that delivers special DHCP attributes within the DHCP lease to the local EX Series Switch to inform the switch where to fetch the initial configuration and other items (usually via TFTP).
 The ZTP method described here is free of such constraints.
 The local DHCP server just needs to provide regular IP address, gateway and DNS server information like that provided for any other wired or wireless client.

 Juniper ZTP follows IETF RFC 8071 as a standards-based method.
-The switch must be “cloud-ready” to be able to perform this operation out of the Box without any additional pre-configuration needed.
-The Juniper Networks® Cloud-Ready Switches come ready to install and manage using the portal at https://manage.mist.com .Your switch is cloud-ready if it has a QR claim code on the front or back panel.
+The switch must be “cloud-ready” to be able to perform this operation out of the box without any additional pre-configuration needed.
+The Juniper Networks® Cloud-Ready Switches come ready to install and manage using the portal at https://manage.mist.com.
+Your switch is cloud-ready if it has a QR claim code on the front or back panel.

 The onboarding procedures described in this guide apply only to cloud-ready EX and QFX switches.
 See Juniper Mist Supported Hardware for a list of cloud-ready EX and QFX switches.